Actindo-AG/Documentation/Channels/Integration/03_ConfigureLogging.md

 ## Define the retention time

 By default, all logs are automatically deleted after one day.
-You can edit the log lifetime and define a custom lifetime.
+You can edit the log lifetime and define a custom retention time.

 #### Prerequisites